-NI 9.1.5 Feeding herbivores
+GB 9.1.5 Feeding herbivores

-- Rearing systems for herbivores must be based on maximum use of grazing pasturage according to the availability of pastures in the different periods of the year.
-You must ensure for your herbivore species that: - At least 60% of their daily diet on a dry matter basis consists of fresh or dried fodder, roughage or silage, except during the period each year when the animals are under transhumance, and - b) At least 70% of their total diet comes from your own holding, or if this is not possible, feed produced in cooperation with other organic or in-conversion production units and feed operators using feed and feed material from the same region.
+- 1. Rearing systems for herbivores must be based on maximum use of grazing pasturage according to the availability of pastures in the different periods of the year.
+You must ensure for your herbivore species that: - a) At least 60% of their daily diet on a dry matter basis consists of fresh or dried fodder, roughage or silage, except during the period each year when the animals are under transhumance, and - b) At least 60% of their total diet comes from your own holding, or if this is not possible, feed produced in cooperation with other organic farms in the same region.